lightstep/cloud-native-observability/09 - organizational-concerns.md

 We argue that although change is hard, it is necessary, and it is also inevitable.
-Three pillars isn't a hard and fast law of the universe, it's a historical accident spurred by the existence of monitoring vendors; They themselves accidents of a lack of first-party monitoring tools and polyglot development practices.
+Three pillars isn't a hard and fast law of the universe, it's a historical accident spurred by the existence of monitoring vendors.
+Many of these vendors only rose to preeminence due to a lack of first-party tooling for monitoring cloud workloads!
 A fish might rot from the head, but ideology is reinforced from the bottoms-up, and the primary way three pillars approaches are institutionalized is through telemetry generation.
 If you rely on a proprietary agent to create telemetry and send it off somewhere, you're going to get the telemetry that is given to you.
-OpenTelemetry combats this directly, by recognizing the heavily commodified nature of these agents, and moving telemetry generation away from proprietary agents, towards direct integrations in libraries, managed services, orchestration platforms, and so forth.
+OpenTelemetry combats this directly, by recognizing the heavily commodified nature of these agents, and moving telemetry generation away from them.
+It favors direct integration with libraries, managed services, orchestration platforms, and so forth.

-As OpenTelemetry becomes a de jure standard due to adoption in cloud-native technologies, the newly found freedom of developers to port their data to other analytical tools will act as a forcing function on the industry to modify their products.
+As OpenTelemetry becomes a widely adopted standard through usage in cloud-native tools and platforms, the newly found freedom of developers to port their data to other analytical tools will act as a forcing function on the industry to modify their products.
 This should lead to a period of intense competition and consolidation, as new entrants and incumbents alike are no longer 'safe' due to vendor lock-in.